 Pingualuit Crater Lake Facts

-- Pingualuit Crater Lake represents an astonishingly pristine lake filling an enormous crater that actually formed from a meteorite impact nearly 1.4 million years ago.
+- The distinctive term of Pingualuit Crater Lake serves as the name of an astonishingly pristine lake.
+But the site also boasts an incredible history.
+In point of fact, this fantastic feature actually formed from a meteorite impact nearly 1.4 million years ago.

-- This lake is a remarkable geological site.
+- As an understandable result, this lake represents a truly amazing geological site.
+That somewhat bold statement holds true due to several factors.
 One of its most noteworthy features remains its complete lack of either inlets or outlets.
-The water levels stay maintained entirely by precipitation and evaporation.
-This happens extremely rarely.

-- The site used to be known as the Chubb Crater.
+- Finally, the site used to be known by another name entirely, creating some confusion.
+It formerly bore the name of the Chubb Crater.
 The name changed to its current one in 1999.
-The name comes from the language of the indigenous Inuit people.
+Its current name comes from the language of the indigenous Inuit people.

-The crater itself forms an almost perfect circle.
-It should also be noted that the crater measures an astonishing 2.1 mi (3.4 km) in diameter.
+The marvelous location also has some very impressive measurements to recommend it.
+In fact, the incredible crater itself forms an almost perfect circle.
+It should also be further noted that this crater also measures an astonishing 2.1 mi (3.4 km) in diameter.

-The water contains a salinity level of less than 3 ppm, which ranks among the lowest on earth.
-As a result, the water always appears remarkably clear.
-Objects as deep as 115 ft (35 m) are visible to the naked eye.
+Its contents also stand out in many ways.
+The water contains a salinity level of less than 3 ppm, which actually ranks among the lowest on earth.
+As a result, the water nearly always appears remarkably clear.
+Objects as deep as 115 ft (35 m) remain visible to the naked eye.

 Pingualuit Crater Lake Formation and Mystery

 As a result of glacial activity during the last ice age, the crater filled with ice.
-Consequently, the withdrawal of the ice left the crater filled with ice.
-The lake formed from the melting ice, and now comprises an entirely closed system.
+This action occurred over a great period of time.
+The withdrawal of the ice sheet left the crater itself filled with ice.
+The lake formed from the melting ice, and now comprises a closed system.

-One last mystery involving the lake remains.
-A single species of fish inhabit the lake.
-They have adapted to survive with minimal sources of food.
-How they came to inhabit the lake remains a mystery.
+To the amazement of those who learn of Pingualuit Crater Lake, one last mystery remains.
+That’s due to the fact that a single species of fish inhabits the lake.
+These have adapted to survive with minimal sources of food.
+How these came to inhabit the lake remains a mystery.